rancher/elemental-docs/docs/customizing.md

 Elemental Teal installation can be customized in three different non-exclusive ways.
-First, including some custom Elemental client configuration file, second, by including additional cloud-init files to execute at boot time, and finally, by including installation hooks.
+First, including some custom Elemental client configuration file, second, by including additional cloud-init files to execute at boot time, and finally, by including  `cloud-init` files such as installation hooks or boot stages evaluated during the live system boot itself.

 A common pattern is to combine the three ways described above.
 This pattern will allow you to add custom steps during the installation and add `cloud-init` files to be evaluated at boot time.